Registration is now open! Information about pricing, optional site visits, travel, and lodging can be found below.

 Meeting Venue and Program Schedule

 The primary location for the meeting is The Castle of Good Hope, the oldest surviving building in South Africa.
 It has recently undergone a remarkable restoration and preservation effort.
 You can read more about the Castle here.

-The meeting begins at 9am on Thursday, August 10, and concludes with a visit to the Handspring Puppet Company on the morning of Sunday, August 13.
-A full schedule will be posted as soon as it is available.
+The meeting begins at 9am on Thursday, August 10, and concludes with a visit to the Handspring Puppet Company and other site visits on Sunday, August 13.
+You can view the schedule here.

 Schedule of Fees and Registration

 Registration for the conference can be completed online at this link.
 The registration fee covers up to 5 delegates from your CHCI member institution to attend the meeting, but does not include the optional Friday conference dinner or Sunday site visits.